Calvin Pickard: Colorado Avalanche

-On March 25, 2011, it was announced that Pickard signed a three-year entry level contract with the Colorado Avalanche.
-He spent the remainder of the season with their American Hockey League affiliate team, the Lake Erie Monsters.
+On March 25, 2011, Pickard signed a three-year entry-level contract with the Colorado Avalanche.
+He spent the remainder of the season with their American Hockey League (AHL) affiliate, the Lake Erie Monsters.
 At the outset of the 2011–12 season, Pickard was assigned to the Seattle Thunderbirds, where he finished his junior career.
 The 2012–13 season was his first full season as a professional, and Pickard played in 47 games for Lake Erie, recording 20 wins.

-In the 2014–15 season, Pickard began the year with the Monsters but was recalled to the Colorado Avalanche on October 16, 2014 after Semyon Varlamov was placed on injured reserve, he made his NHL debut the same day against the Ottawa Senators as he had to come in for Reto Berra who was injured in a collision; Pickard allowed four goals on 27 shots in a 5–3 loss.
-Pickard was sent back to the Lake Erie Monsters on October 25 but was recalled on November 18 after Semyon Varlamov suffered a groin injury.
-Pickard earned his first win on November 22 after coming in to relieve an ineffective Reto Berra, Pickard stopped all 17 shots he faced in an eventual 4-3 Overtime win.
-After more poor play from Berra, Pickard became the starting goaltender and continued in impressive form until Semyon Varlamov permanently returned to the team, after which Pickard became the team's primary backup goaltender.
-Pickard was returned to Lake Erie on December 28, in order to resume a starting goaltender role.
-In the 2015–16 season Pickard began the year with Colorado's new AHL affiliate the San Antonio Rampage, he was recalled early on in the season when Semyon Varlamov suffered a groin injury.
-He would return to the club in late December when Reto Berra injured his ankle, Pickard recorded his first NHL shutout on January 16, 2016 against the New Jersey Devils.
+Pickard began the 2014–15 season with the Monsters but was recalled to the Avalanche on October 16, 2014 after Semyon Varlamov was placed on injured reserve.
+He made his NHL debut the same day against the Ottawa Senators, replacing Reto Berra, who was injured in a collision; Pickard allowed four goals on 27 shots in a 5–3 loss.
+Pickard was sent back to the Monsters on October 25 but was recalled on November 18 after Varlamov suffered a groin injury.
+Pickard earned his first win on November 22 after coming in to relieve an ineffective Berra, and stopped all 17 shots he faced in an eventual 4-3 overtime win.
+After more poor play from Berra, Pickard became the starting goaltender and continued in impressive form until Varlamov returned to the team, after which Pickard became the team's primary backup goaltender.
+Pickard was returned to Lake Erie on December 28, to resume a starting goaltender role.
+After beginning the 2015–16 season with Colorado's new AHL affiliate, the San Antonio Rampage, he was recalled early on in the season when Varlamov suffered another groin injury.
+He returned to the club in late December when Berra injured his ankle, and recorded his first NHL shutout on January 16, 2016 against the New Jersey Devils.

-As a restricted free agent, Pickard was signed to his first one-way deal with the Avalanche, agreeing to a two-year, $2 million contract on July 5, 2016.
+A restricted free agent, Pickard signed his first one-way deal with the Avalanche, agreeing to a two-year, $2 million contract on July 5, 2016.
 In his first full season in the NHL in 2016–17, Pickard was slated as the backup goaltender, however with an early season-ending injury suffered to Varlamov, Pickard was thrust into the starting role for the Avalanche.
-He established a career high in making 50 appearances, leading the last placed Avalanche in save percentage, goals against average and wins.
+He established a career-high in making 50 appearances, leading the last-place Avalanche in save percentage, goals against average and wins.